Divya26101993/Active-directory-setup-on-windows-server-2022/README.md

 ![Image](https://github.com/user-attachments/assets/fd17cdff-6904-4db7-8eb2-dbf69c00bc32)

 The screenshot below shows that you can customize the disk capacity, but the recommended disk size for Windows Server 2022 is 60GB.
-It’s best to leave it set to the default and click next
+It’s best to leave it set to the default and click **Next**

 ![Image](https://github.com/user-attachments/assets/5483e5ec-e2cc-42db-b7c3-9c54fb2f117d)

-Once you've configured all the settings for the virtual machine, click Finish to complete the setup
+After configuring all the settings for the virtual machine, click Finish to complete the setup.

 ![Image](https://github.com/user-attachments/assets/c1131c91-d02b-477c-a589-e7e5ef7fcae6)